-The discount rate used to measure the total OPEB liability was 5.68%.
-The discount rate is based on the expected rate of return on OPEB plan investments of 6.25% and a municipal bond rate of 3.13% as reported in Fidelity's "20-Year Municipal GO AA Index" as of June 30, 2019.
-Future contributions are projected in accordance with the Board's current funding policy, which includes the requirement that each participating employer in KRS contribute the actuarially determined contribution rate, which is determined used a closed funding period (24 years as of June 30, 2019).
+The discount rate used to measure the total OPEB liability was 5.34% for non-hazardous employees.
+The discount rate is based on the expected rate of return on OPEB plan investments of 6.25% and a municipal bond rate of 2.45% as reported in Fidelity's "20-Year Municipal GO AA Index" as of June 30, 2020.
+Based on the state assumptions and the projection of cash flows as of each fiscal year ending, the plan's fiduciary net position and future contributions were projected to be sufficient to finance future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on insurance plan investments was applied to all periods of the projected benefit payments paid from the retirement system.